wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ## First prototypes

+The project was first outlined in the [MDN product strategy](https://docs.google.com/presentation/d/1S5kyvJyt7OX5Xe41vdcQmG_iTrNtTR0paoRvrkKLH28/edit#slide=id.g13778398cd_2_0), published at the end of 2016.
-The project began as a suggestion by [Florian Scholz], at an MDN meetup in December 2016, that we should add simple examples to the tops of MDN reference pages.
-Initially we didn't plan to make them interactive: we thought that they would just be static code samples.
-It was I think [Julien Gattelier] and [Sebastian Zartner] who first suggested that they could be more interesting, with an editor that provided autocomplete suggestions.
-So I incorporated the wonderful [Code Mirror], and we built some prototypes to test.
+For the first iteration we didn't plan to make them interactive: we thought that they would just be static code samples.
+[Julien Gattelier] and [Sebastian Zartner] suggested that they could be more interesting.

 In the early prototypes the JS editor looked something like this: